JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 ![create_db_3](./images/main_go.png)

-The `main()` is the program entry point.
+The `main()` function is the program entry point.
 We are going to initialize the database, migrate db tables etc.

 ```go
 package main